Where to go and what to do for flax, pottery & photography courses

 Covid19 has thrown workshop schedules into a dustheap.
 Check availability and websites for up to date information.

-TIP: Put your name forward as a proposed attendee and monitor developments.
+Put your name forward as a proposed attendee and monitor developments.